Theaninova/Brick-Monorail/README.md

   - About 5 minutes into the print (depending on your printer) your printer will pause.
     Take the support piece and place it so that the next layer will be laid down on the ironed top face.
     The piece should slide in with little to no resistance and barely move at all.
+  - In principle you can also just enable support instead of the reusable piece, but you won't get results even close to this.
 - **8x 4274 technic pin with stud**, because side studs print notoriously bad.
   This version comes with technic pin holes instead.